-The BBY group consisted of 10 entities and included two other financial services licensees: BBY Advisory Services Pty Ltd and SmarTrader Limited.
+The BBY group consisted of 10 entities and included two other financial services licensees: BBY Advisory Services Pty Ltd (BBY Advisory) and SmarTrader Limited (SmarTrader).

-On 17 May 2015 Stephen Vaughan and Ian Hall of KPMG were appointed as joint and several voluntary administrators of the 10 BBY companies, including BBY, BBY Advisory Services Pty Ltd and SmarTrader Limited.
+On 17 May 2015 Stephen Vaughan and Ian Hall of KPMG were appointed as joint and several voluntary administrators of the 10 BBY companies, including BBY, BBY Advisory and SmarTrader.

-On 18 May 2015, Steven Parbery and Brett Lord of PPB Advisory were appointed receivers and managers of BBY and BBY Advisory Services Pty Ltd, and trading by BBY on the ASX, Chi-X Australia and SSX markets was also suspended.
+On 18 May 2015, Steven Parbery and Brett Lord of PPB Advisory were appointed receivers and managers of BBY and BBY Advisory.
+We note from 29 October 2019, Rahul Goyal and Scott Langdon of KordaMentha are the appointed receivers and managers of BBY.

 At the second creditors meeting on 22 June 2015, it was resolved to place BBY (and some other BBY companies) in liquidation and Stephen Vaughan and Ian Hall of KPMG were appointed as Liquidators.